 Remedy

-Dealers will replace the front wiper motor bottom cover assembly with a countermeasure one.
+Dealers will replace the wiper motor.

 Safety Risk